-DEMOGRAPHICAL CHANGE PROCESSES Expe cted Change Process Yes No Expected Impact Project Phase Status Population change Will the development lead to an increase in numbers of a certain section of the population, e.g. migratory workers? Х Influx of construction workers that could lead to a change in the number and composition of the local community, and impact on economy, health, safety and social well-being.
+DEMOGRAPHICAL CHANGE PROCESSES Expe Expected Change Process Yes No Expected Impact Project Phase Status Population change Will the development lead to an increase in numbers of a certain section of the population, e.g. migratory workers? Х Influx of construction workers that could lead to a change in the number and composition of the local community, and impact on economy, health, safety and social well-being.
 Construction Negative to Neutral In-migration of unemployed work seekers Will the development intentionally or unintentionally contribute to the in-migration of work seekers into the area? Х Influx of job seekers that will lead to a change in the number and composition of the local community, and impact on economy, health, safety and social well-being.
-Construction and possibly Operation Negative Relocation or displacement of individuals or families - Х Residents who are affected have already been relocated or are in the process of being relocated.
+Construction and possibly Operation Negative Relocation or displacement of individuals or families Will the development at this or future stages lead to the relocation of residents? Х Residents who are affected have already been relocated or are in the process of being relocated.
 Pre-construction Mitigated